1977 Washington Redskins season: Week 2

 In front of a sell out crowd, Billy Kilmer lobbed a two-yard scoring pass to Mike Thomas in the third period and Atlanta failed to capitalize on several opportunities for touchdowns as Washington beats Atlanta.
-Despite the touchdown pass, Kilmer drew the ire of Washington's fans by throwing two interceptions and fumbling in Atlanta's territory.
+Despite the touchdown pass, Kilmer threw two interceptions and fumbling in Atlanta's territory.

 Week 4

-The Tampa Bay Buccaneers try to win their first ever game as they their proud defense held the Redskins to just 10 points and only 118 passing yards allowed but still they lost to the Redskins.
-All of the Redskins 10 points we're scored in the first period.
+The Tampa Bay Buccaneers tried to win their first game as their defense held the Redskins to just 10 points and only 118 passing yards allowed but still they lost to the Redskins.
+All the Redskins 10 points were scored in the first period.
 Kicker Mark Moseley kicked a 44-yard field goal and Mike Thomas 6-yard td run were the only scores of the game for both teams.
 The Redskins limited the Bucs offense to minus 1 yard in the first half and never look back.
 Redskins Bill Brundige said it best about the Bucs when he said "I leave Tampa admiring their defense.
 It's a winner but the offense... coach John McKay is going to have to learn that the I-formation isn't going to work.
-He isn't at USC anymore playing Stanford.
+He isn't at USC anymore playing Stanford."